Updated on April 25th, 2024 by Bob Ciura

 Business Overview

 Sherwin-Williams is the world’s second-largest manufacturer of paints and coatings.
 The company distributes its products through wholesalers as well as retail stores.
-Sherwin-Williams was founded in 1866 and has grown to a market capitalization of $62.3 billion on annual sales above $22.1 billion.
+Sherwin-Williams was founded in 1866 and has grown to a company with annual sales above $22 billion.

 The company distributes its products through wholesalers and retail stores with the Sherwin-Williams name.
 Its only competitor of comparable size is fellow Dividend Aristocrat PPG Industries (PPG).